idle-binary/principles-of-web-accessibility/README.md

 ## Less is less

 The mantra “less is more” is incorrect.
 Less is just less and that's a good thing.
 Too much of interface engineering is done because others have done it or just to prove it can be done.
 Stop.
 The more we do, and the more complex the output becomes, the more likely it will fail.
 And not just by producing discrete errors and breakdowns; more importantly by resisting comprehension.
 Most components, in most cases, should just be content.
 Turning headings, paragraphs, and lists into an accessible tab interface is not an enhancement.
 It’s a degradation with bragging rights.

+## Fishing, not fish

+Designing accessible products and interfaces starts with designing the organizations that deliver them.
+You can deliver accessible work today but who will do it tomorrow?
+Who or what might undo it tomorrow?
+Accessible design might mean building a frontend team consisting of developers actually well-versed in the frontend.
+It might mean retiring a CMS that prohibits accessible output.
+It might mean briefing editorial staff in how to structure their content.
+If you're fixing inaccessibility yourself, by yourself, your impact will quickly fade.